mx-liu6/FoundationGeo/README.md

 ## 📄 License

-This project is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

-We thank [Nerfies](https://nerfies.github.io) for their project page template.
+We thank the MoGe series of works and DINOv3.